SAFE-Stack/SAFE-Chat/readme.md

 E2e tests are based on canopy and webdriver so currently I know it runs on Windows.
 I have no idea how to run in non-windows environment.

+* run the tests: `fake build -- test`
+* stop script by typing `q` then pressing `Enter`

+or follow these steps:

-* Follow the instructions above to start the server
+* start the server
 * **Move to `test/e2e` folder**: `cd test\e2e`
 * run the tests: `dotnet run`

-It used to work with Expecto plugin but it's no longer included in Ionide.
+> Tests should be run on clean server, but after server became persistent this condition is usually not met (consider cleaning the src/Server/CHAT_DATA folder ny hands).

 ## Implementation overview